 Asaduddin Owaisi terms CAA as unconstitutional

-AIMIM President Asaduddin Owaisi on Wednesday termed the Citizenship Amendment Act (CAA) as ‘unconstitutional’, saying this law was made on the basis of religion.
+Says CAA must be read with and understood by NPR-NRC, which will lay down the conditions to prove citizenship

-Hyderabad: AIMIM President Asaduddin Owaisi on Wednesday termed the Citizenship Amendment Act (CAA) as ‘unconstitutional’, saying this law was made on the basis of religion.
+Hyderabad: AIMIM President Asaduddin Owaisi on Wednesday termed the Citizenship Amendment Act (CAA) as ‘unconstitutional’, saying this law was made based on religion.

-He told mediapersons here that CAA must be read with and understood with NPR-NRC, which will lay down the conditions to prove citizenship.
+He told mediapersons here that CAA must be read with and understood by NPR-NRC, which will lay down the conditions to prove citizenship.

 The Hyderabad MP was reacting to media reports that the Centre is ready with the CAA rules and is likely to implement them much before the Lok Sabha elections.

-The CAA, which was passed in 2019, is aimed at conferring Indian citizenship to persecuted non-Muslim migrants from Bangladesh, Pakistan and Afghanistan, who entered India till December 31, 2014.
+The CAA, which was passed in 2019, is aimed at conferring Indian citizenship to persecuted non-Muslim migrants from Bangladesh, Pakistan, and Afghanistan, who entered India on December 31, 2014.

 This was meant only for migrants belonging to Hindu, Sikh, Jain, Buddhist, Parsi, and Christian communities.

-Enactment of the law in early 2020 had triggered massive protests by the Muslim community and opposition parties, who demanded rollback of the ‘discriminatory’ law.
+Enactment of the law in early 2020 triggered massive protests by the Muslim community and opposition parties, who demanded the rollback of the ‘discriminatory’ law.

 Owaisi also demanded Prime Minister Narendra Modi to spell out his stand on the statement of his Cabinet minister Giriraj Singh that Ram temple is only the beginning.